eefei22/Well-Bot_v16/README.md

 - For environment-specific configuration, use a `.env` file and reference it in the compose file.

 ---
-*This section was updated to reflect the current Docker setup for the backend.
-Please ensure your local configuration matches any changes you make to the Docker or Compose files.*

 Well-Bot_v16/
 ├── 📄 compose.yaml                    # Docker Compose configuration